xma711/notebook/linux/sftp/README.md

 ftp
 -------------------------------

-the steps to use ftp:
+The steps to use ftp:
 	- ftp server_ip
 	- enter username
 	- enter password